chris-short/devopsish.com/content/post/122/index.md

 +++

 Chef announced this week they were giving up on letting users have binaries for free.
 Instead, you now can have all the source code for free but, [not any of the binaries](https://blog.chef.io/2019/04/02/chef-software-announces-the-enterprise-automation-stack/).
 [Adam Jacob](https://medium.com/@adamhjk/goodbye-open-core-good-riddance-to-bad-rubbish-ae3355316494) cited one company as having already adopted this model; **Red Hat** (my employer, see [disclaimer](https://devopsish.com/terms/)).
 It's a rather dubious claim because this [Free Software Product](https://sfosc.org/business-models/free-software-product/) model, developed mostly by [Adam Jacob in the past sixth months](https://github.com/sfosc/sfosc/graphs/contributors), definitely does not predate Red Hat.
-I sure haven’t seen an announcement about how Red Hat is changing anything.
+I sure haven't seen an announcement about how Red Hat is changing anything.
 Nor have I seen any policy about adopting this specific model (full disclosure, I was on PTO Friday).
-Regardless, I guess the thinking is if you can’t beat ‘em, join ‘em? ¯\\\_(ツ)\_/¯
+Regardless, I guess the thinking is if you can't beat ‘em, join ‘em? ¯\\\_(ツ)\_/¯

 But, what if the Red Hat model didn't work?
 [Red Hat is getting acquired by IBM](https://investors.redhat.com/news-and-events/press-releases/2018/10-28-2018-184027500) but, is that a win?
 That remains to be seen.
 The Red Hat model is likely a win for investors once the acquisition closes.
 But, is that a win for open source?
 Are we even playing the same game? 🤔🤔🤔